 Who Needs One?

 Typical customers who need a lottery bond are gas stations and convenience stores.
-In states where they are required, anyone who plans to sell lottery tickets or install lottery machinery must obtain a lottery bond prior to selling tickets or operating the lotto machinery.
+In states where they are required, anyone who plans to sell lottery tickets or install lottery machinery must obtain a lottery bond before selling tickets or operating the lotto machinery.

 Although bonds are required in most states, not all states require one.
 Call NFP Surety or your state lottery commission to find out whether a lotto bond is required.